-Swanley Brokerage always recommend that you have a pre purchase, out of the water survey, completed as this will give you peace of mind.
-It may highlight areas that need attention or even make suggestions for future maintenance/modifications.
+Swanley Brokerage always recommend that you have a pre purchase, out of the water survey completed, as this will give you peace of mind.
+It may highlight areas that need attention or even make suggestions for future maintenance or modifications.

-If you make the decision to have a survey completed we can help locate a surveyor for you or you can make the arrangements direct yourself if you already know of one.
+If you make the decision to have a survey carried out you can make the arrangements directly yourself if you already know of one.
+Alternatively, surveyors can be found online or in trade publications.
 All surveyors are totally independent and will work on your behalf.

-If you are booking a surveyor yourself, you will need to liaise with us closely to enable us to fit any movements into our weekly work schedule.
+When booking a surveyor, you will need to liaise with us closely to enable us to fit any movements into our weekly work schedule.

 We can also help you to understand the report explain any recommendations noted in the survey.
-It’s important to keep in mind that a survey is meant to find everything on a vessel therefore some items will be more important than others and some will be easily solved and some will be recommendations.
-For example, the surveyor may make certain maintenance recommendations such as blacking, anodes, engine service etc. These are seen as recommendations only and as such would not be included in any re-negotiation of the price.
-We can then arrange to get you quotes from independent and qualified marine engineers as necessary.
-Once we have all the quotes we will discuss with both you and the vendor how best to proceed.
+It’s important to keep in mind that a survey is meant to report on most items on a vesse, therefore some items will be more important than others and some will be easily solved and some will be recommendations.
+For example, the surveyor may make certain maintenance recommendations such as blacking, anodes and engine service.
+These are seen as recommendations only and as such would not be included in any re-negotiation of the price.
+You will then be in a position to get you quotes from independent and qualified marine engineers as necessary.

 To keep the buying process simple, through Swanley Bridge Marina we are able to offer slipway services to allow for marine survey inspections.